© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two adjoining stone hut circles 1.12km WSW of East Castick Farm is a scheduled monument protected by Historic England under reference 1010228.
 View the official record →

-Two adjoining stone hut circles is an Iron Age or Romano-British settlement site located on the moorland west-southwest of East Castick Farm in Cornwall.
+Two adjoining stone hut circles located 1.12 kilometres west-southwest of East Castick Farm are a Bronze Age settlement site situated in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010228.

 Two adjoining stone hut circles 1.12km WSW of East Castick Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010228.